jussiniinikoski/wasm-pdf/README.md

 # PACK-PDF
-## Generate PDF files on the browser with JavaScript and WASM (WebAssembly).
+## Generates PDF files directly in the browser with JavaScript and WASM (WebAssembly).

 Idea here is to push all the work involved in creating a PDF to the browser side, instead of using precious server resources.